 Finally, we investigate whether rental market price effects differ across localities with different characteristics.
-We split the sample by the median across municipalities of one of two variables: the average education level of the local municipality's population, and bilateral genetic distance between local and center populations.
+We split the sample by the median across municipalities of one of two variables: the average education level of the local municipality's population, and the local genetic distance between municipality and center populations.
 As these characteristics are available only at the level of municipalities, we assign to the housing units within 2km from a center the characteristics pertaining to the municipality where the center itself is located.
 The education variable can serve to proxy for the "education hypothesis", whereby ethnic and national prejudice diminishes with exposure to formal education (see, e.g., Dustmann and Preston, 2007; Hainmueller and Hiscox, 2007).
-Similarly, if rental prices respond more sensitively to the opening of an asylum center in municipalities where the local population is more dissimilar from asylum seekers hosted in the center, this could be (loosely) interpreted as consistent with the "contact hypothesis" (see, e.g., Allport, Clark and Pettigrew, 1954; Pettigrew and Tropp, 2006; Rohner, Thoenig and Zilibotti, 2013; Rohner and Zhuravskaya, 2023), in the sense that areas that are already very diverse before the opening of an asylum center, are better used to interacting with immigrants of diverse national origins.
+In the same vein, if rental prices respond less sensitively to the opening of an asylum center in municipalities where the local population is less dissimilar from asylum seekers hosted in the center, this could be (loosely) interpreted as consistent with the "contact hypothesis" (see, e.g., Allport, Clark and Pettigrew, 1954; Pettigrew and Tropp, 2006; Rohner, Thoenig and Zilibotti, 2013; Rohner and Zhuravskaya, 2023), in the sense that areas that are already ethnically diverse before the opening of an asylum center, are better used to interacting with immigrants of diverse national origins.12 Our identification strategy here exploits the cross-municipality variations in the local genetic distance variable (see Table A2).
+This approach relies on the fact that Switzerland is a small country that hosts a diverse and large population of immigrants.
+Hence, Swiss municipalities differ remarkably in terms of the nationalities of origin of their residents.